API Keys

 Each key records when it was last used.
 List your keys with `GET /api-keys` — each entry carries a last_used_at timestamp (null if the key has never been used) alongside its name and created_at.
 The dashboard surfaces the same signal so you can scan which keys are active and which are dormant.

-Keys do not expire on their own.
-To rotate, create a new key, deploy it, then delete the old one — deletion is immediate and irreversible.
+A key's name, permission, and domain restriction can be changed in place with `PATCH /api-keys/:id` — no need to mint a new token just to narrow or widen what an existing key may do.
+The secret itself is immutable: keys do not expire on their own, and to rotate one you create a new key, deploy it, then delete the old one — deletion is immediate and irreversible.
 A revoked key returns 403 invalid_api_key on its next use.

 If a key has not been used in the last 30 days, consider deleting it to keep your account secure.
 Dormant keys widen your attack surface for no benefit.